-FIN 1103 - Finance 4 Quarter Credits
+FIN 1103 - Introduction to Finance

 The Introduction to Finance course explores the significant principles involved in personal finance and the manner in which finance is connected to decision-making throughout life.
 The real-world applicability and career-impacting decisions of personal and business finance will be explored.
 Specific concepts related to financial planning will be introduced, including; insurance, banking, credit, and investments.
 Prerequisite: None.
-Lecture Hours: 40 Lab Hours: 0
+Lecture Hours: 40 Lab Hours: 0.